 The aircraft has a low radar cross-section and a modern onboard EW system, as well as an AESA radar plus optical and radio reconnaissance stations.
 The AESA radar can provide simultaneous attack data on up to six targets.

 In stealth mode, the internal compartment of the fighter can accommodate five air-to-air missiles.
 The fighter can carry the KAB-250LG-E laser-guided munition and the KO29BE glide bomb.

-Checkmate features no horizontal tail, an under-fuselage air intake and a V-shaped stabilator.
+Checkmate features a horizontal tail, an under-fuselage air intake and a V-shaped stabilator.
 (Photo: Leonid Nersisyan)

 Sukhoi notes that Checkmate is equipped with an AI system, which determines the readiness of the aircraft before the flight, performs real-time diagnostics of the aircraft and acts as a copilot, helping the pilot perform combat operations.
 In addition, an unmanned version of the fighter, which can operate both independently and as part of a combat team, is being developed.

 The LTA is also equipped with the Matreshka automated logistic support system, which allows personnel training, reduces cost and increases the efficiency of after-sales service.
 Matreshka is likely to resemble the Automatic Logistics Information System software on the F-35 fighter.
 It is integrated with a predictive analytics system, so it should be possible to forecast maintenance for individual aircraft.